Razan-am/reading-notes/Read-05.md

 **Adding the colors in CSS**

+- Using colors in your project it's really bring a life to it.

-1. Color : it's specify the color of text inside an element, and its defined by three ways:
+**1. Color :** it's specify the color of text inside an element, and its defined by three ways:
    - rgb values
    - hex codes
    - color names